censorship-no/ceno-docs/arch/req-canon.md

     Browser…), including this information would reduce request reusability for probably no relevant benefit.

-  - `TE`: DROP: This header only indicates how the transfer with the first entity takes place, it is irrelevant for further or future connections.
+  - `TE`: ADD: This header only indicates how the transfer with the first entity takes place, it is irrelevant for further or future connections.
+    However, in client-to-injector requests the client should indicate that it will take care of the trailer, since some cache back-ends may use them for hashes, signatures, etc.

   - `User-Agent`: ADD: Although we may want to leave privacy enhancement of requests to dedicated tools (Privoxy, Tor Browser…), leaving the browser's